About this Page

 domestic workers

-Domestic workers may be granted a residence permit if they are temporarily working in the country for their employer or on behalf of a company based abroad or on the basis of the Vienna Convention on Diplomatic Relations or on Consular Relations.
+Domestic workers may be granted a residence permit if they are temporarily working for their employer or on behalf of a company based abroad in the country or on the basis of the Vienna Convention on Diplomatic Relations or on Consular Relations.
 Domestic workers must have cared for children under the age of 16 or another household member in need of care for at least one year prior to entry.

 Related legal source: Section 13 BeschV